mjansson/rpmalloc/README.md

 Configuration of the thread and global caches can be important depending on your use pattern.
 See [CACHE](CACHE.md) for a case study and some comments/guidelines.

 # Using
 The easiest way to use the library is simply adding rpmalloc.[h|c] to your project and compile them along with your sources.
-If you want to build it as a separate static library see the Building section below.

-We do not provide internal hooks to process and/or thread creation at the moment.
+This contains only the rpmalloc specific entry points and does not provide internal hooks to process and/or thread creation at the moment.
 You are required to call these functions from your own code in order to initialize and finalize the allocator in your process and threads:

 __rpmalloc_initialize__ : Call at process start to initialize the allocator